ehuckriede/Toronto_renting_regulations/README.md

-# The influence of Toronto's 2020 short-term rental market regulations on its AirBnB market.
+# Do rental market regulations really work?
+The Toronto case.

-__This repository belongs to our research into the effect of Toronto's operation to recover the housing market by implementing a new set of regulations on September 10, 2020.
+This repository belongs to our research into the effect of Toronto's operation to recover the housing market by implementing a new set of regulations on September 10, 2020.
 This research is performed as a part of the [Data Preparation and Workflow Management](https://dprep.hannesdatta.com) course at Tilburg University.
-In this research we answer the following research question:__
+In this research we answer the following research question:

-In what way did the implemented regulations influence the prices of the listings on AirBnB in Toronto?
+__In what way did the implemented regulations influence the prices of the listings on AirBnB in Toronto?

 ## Motivation